hyraiq/pastebreak/docs/ai-engineer-task.md

 - Iterate on the runnable to improve its performance

 Your task is to use LangSmith to evaluate the performance of the [ExtractPasteRunnable](../backend/src/breakdown/runnable/extract-paste.runnable.ts).
-The current implement is intentionally naive and doesn't suit the task very well!
+The current implementation is intentionally naive and doesn't suit the task very well!

+This runnable takes a user's paste buffer and returns a standardised breakdown of categories and line items so that they can use it elsewhere.

 The `npm run experiment` command will run the experiment, which takes each "example" from the Langsmith dataset and passes it to the runnable.
 Within Langsmith you will be able to see the output and the trace of the runnable.